sumn2u/learn-javascript/en/strings/substring.md

 Syntax:

-string.substring(Startindex, Endindex)
+`string.substring(StartIndex, EndIndex)`

 # Syntax:

-*str.substr(start , length)
+* using `str.substr(start , length)`
 * using the `substr()` method
 * using the template literal (introduced in ES6)

-The substr() method takes in:
+The `substr()` method takes in:

-Parameters: Here the Startindex and Endindex describe the part of the string to be taken as a substring.
-Here the Endindex is optional.
+Parameters: Here the StartIndex and EndIndex describe the part of the string to be taken as a substring.
+Here, the EndIndex is optional.
 Return value: It returns a new string that is part of the given string.
-JavaScript code to show the working of string.substring() function:
+JavaScript code to show the working of `string.substring()` function:

 ```javascript
 //Example 1: